As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 And I have realized I can never again taste-test dog treats.
 The dogs are much better judges.

 HEALTH BENEFITS OF PUMPKIN FOR DOGS

-Side note… Did you know pumpkin can be good for dogs?
+Side note: did you know pumpkin can be good for dogs?
 Pumpkin without added sugar or spice can be helpful to keep things moving in the digestive tract.
 Pumpkin for the win!

-Homemade Pumpkin Dog Treats (Peanut Free)
+Homemade Pumpkin Dog Treats (Without Peanut Butter)